mattmills49/mattmills49.github.io/_posts/2025-05-03-monotonic_spline_jax.md

 are decreasing as we move along the coefficients.
 Then we multiply those values by the basis matrix to generate our predictions.

+Different constraint matrices result in different shapes; you can view the constraint matrices for convex, concave, and many other shapes in the SCAM paper.

 ### Comparison with P-splines

 P-splines enforce a monotonic constraint using a penalty matrix instead